Sustainable Gastronomy 2 minutes 14 October 2024

 Michelin’s award for sustainability – the Michelin Green Star – was launched in the UK & Ireland in 2021, highlighting chefs and restaurateurs who set the standard when it comes to sustainable kitchen practices.
 These restaurants prove that gastronomic excellence does not need to come at a cost to the environment, as they offer dining experiences that combine culinary merit with outstanding eco-friendly commitments.

 Many restaurants now eschew plastics in favour of other, greener materials.
 Cling film has been replaced by reusable wraps and refillable containers, and deliveries arrive fresh and unwrapped in crates that are used time and again.
-At Culture in Falmouth, for example, the vegetables arrive caked in soil – with the leaves and roots still attached in an extra bid to use the maximum amount of each plant in the cooking.
+Culture in Falmouth takes it one step further, with their vegetables arriving caked in soil with the leaves and roots still attached, in a bid to use the maximum amount of each plant in their cooking.

-These types of policies are a great step forward from the hospitality industry’s past, but they are no longer enough on their own in a world that is now drowning in plastic waste.
-This is why you’ll find that at many of our Green Star restaurants their no-plastic policies extend much further than just their deliveries.
-At Henry Robertson in Llandderfel, the team wear uniforms made from recycled plastic, while at Silo in London – the world’s first zero waste restaurant and which operates without a bin – the bar counter is made from recycled bottles, the tabletops from reconstituted food packaging, the crockery from recycled shopping bags and the lampshades from fungus grown on used brewing grains.
+This is a great step forward from the hospitality industry’s past but, alone, policies like this are no longer enough in a world that is now drowning in plastic waste.
+This is why you’ll find that at many of our Green Star restaurants their no-plastic policies extend into the smaller details of their operations too.
+At Henry Robertson in Llandderfel, the team wear uniforms made from recycled plastic, while at Silo in London – which operates without a bin and is the world’s first zero waste restaurant – the bar counter is made from recycled bottles, the tabletops from reconstituted food packaging, the crockery from recycled shopping bags and the lampshades from fungus grown on used brewing grains.

 Sustainable Gastronomy